 It’s so convenient that the crust and crumble topping come from the same bowl.
 Combine the dry ingredients together, then cut in the cold and cubed butter.
 If you don’t have a pastry cutter or if you don’t want to make it by hand, you can use a food processor to gently cut in the butter.
 By hand it takes a good 5 minutes to get that flour completely coated with butter.

 Photo below on the right shows this mixture.

-The photo below shows the mixture after we add the wet ingredients: eggs and vanilla extract.
+The photo below shows the mixture after we add the wet ingredients: egg, milk, and vanilla extract.
 Don’t be alarmed if this takes you awhile to mix together and/or if doesn’t totally come together.
 The mixture will have the texture of moist sandy crumbles.

 You’ll have about 6 cups of crust/crumble mixture.
 Reserve 2 cups for the topping, then press the rest into a lined 9×13 inch baking pan.
 Just use your hands or a spatula to flatten.

 Again, don’t be nervous if things are crumbly:

 And now for the most difficult part in the recipe: add all of the filling ingredients to a bowl and mix them together. 😉 No pre-cooking.
 Simply spread it all over the crust.